stylizedjs/.github/profile/README.md

 ## Participating in the community

 🫂 We aim to create a welcoming and inclusive community.
-Please note that Twitter's open source projects are governed by our [code of conduct](https://github.com/stylizedcss/.github/blob/main/code-of-conduct.md).
+Please note that Stylized open source projects are governed by our [code of conduct](https://github.com/stylizedcss/.github/blob/main/code-of-conduct.md).

 ## Get in touch!